 A $1,000 par, 4% bond bought for $1,100

-The investor purchasing this bond will receive $40 a year in interest from the issuer.
-They’ll lose money over the life of the bond by buying it at a premium because bonds mature at par.
-Paying $1,100 for a bond that will mature at $1,000 results in a $100 loss at maturity.
-Because of this dynamic, yields of premium bonds will always be lower than the coupon.
+The investor still receives $40 per year in interest.
+However, because bonds mature at par, paying $1,100 for a bond that matures at $1,000 creates a $100 loss at maturity.
+Because of this, yields on premium bonds will be lower than the coupon.

 A $1,000 par, 4% bond bought for $1,100.
 What is the current yield?